likith012/preprocess-EEG/readme.md

 ## preprocess-EEG

-This repostiory contains the code for the preprocessing and visualiation of EEG siganls with subect data provided for ease of experimenting.
+This repository contains code for the preprocessing and visualization of EEG signals, along with subject data provided for ease of experimentation.

  #